World Eskimo Indian Olympics

 The World Eskimo-Indian Olympics (abbreviated: WEIO, formerly the World Eskimo Olympics) is an American annual national multi-sport event held over a four-day period beginning the third Wednesday of each July, designed to preserve cultural practices and traditional (survival) skills essential to life in circumpolar areas of the world.
-These games are only between Native Americans in the United States and allow no participants from other nations.
+These games are only between Native Americans in the United States and Indigenous from the Circumpolar North Region, Such as Canada, and Greenland.

 Sport and Culture Events

 The WEIO features games or sports rooted in ancestral hunting and survival techniques employed by the Inuit, Iñupiat, Yupik, and other Native Americans in USA, as well as dance, storytelling competitions, and an annual cultural pageant, called Miss WEIO, that focuses on cultural knowledge.